The House

 The second floor hallway was originally a sleeping porch, accessible by the back stairs.
 Around 1954, William Faulkner reconfigured the front staircase allowing you to go left instead of right only.
 The sleeping porch became a hallway and private entrances were created to each bedroom.
 Before this reconfiguration, the bedrooms were only accessible through Jill’s bedroom.

-This space was added in the 1950s as a bathroom and sewing room.
-It now functions as a rotating art gallery.
+This space was added by Faulkner circa 1954.
+Once a bathroom and sewing room, it now functions as a rotating gallery that features art relating to Rowan Oak and Faulkner’s literature.